slimdevops/slim-containers/containers101/9-networking-pt4-reverse_proxy/README.md

         - proxynet
 ```

-This should be fairly self explanatory, the `nginx-proxy` exposes ports 80 and
+This should be fairly self explanatory, `nginx-proxy` exposes port `80` and
-mount docker socket and a volume for the dynamically generated nginx configuration.
+mounts the docker socket and a volume for the dynamically generated nginx
+configuration.

 We also need to add the `proxynet` using the `bridge` driver to the `networks:`
 like so: